View Lists

-Structured views of diagrams enable GENESYS users to create lists of diagram views that direct modelers and other GENESYS users to the most important diagrams for specific purposes and stored in the best order.
-Example view lists include a model overview roadmap, a list of diagrams for a design review presentation, a list of diagrams to export to share with external stakeholders, etc. View lists can also contain Table Views
+View Lists enable GENESYS users to create lists of diagram views that direct modelers and other GENESYS users to the most important diagrams for specific purposes and stored in the best order.
+Example View Lists include a model overview roadmap, a list of diagrams for a design review presentation, a list of diagrams to export to share with external stakeholders, etc. View lists can contain any Entity-Centric Views as well as Table Views and Matrix Views, which are Independent Views.
+View Lists themselves are considered a kind of Independent View.
+View Lists are displayed in a table format.

-To access structured views in GENESYS, select Independent Views in Project Explorer and then View Lists.
-View lists enable GENESYS users to create customizable and savable lists of views.
-View lists are displayed in a table.
+To access View Lists in GENESYS, select Independent Views in the Project Explorer and then View Lists.

-There are four types of structured view lists in GENESYS:
+There are four types of View Lists in GENESYS:

-Custom – Views in this list are added by a user for specialized purposes.
+Custom – Views in this list are added individually by a user for specialized purposes.
 The views are viewable by all users with access to the project.
+Zero to n Custom View Lists may be created in a project.

-1. To create a Project Pinned view list, select Project Pinned under View Lists in Project Explorer and click the Add Views button.
+1. To add diagrams to the Project Pinned view list, select Project Pinned under View Lists in Project Explorer and click the Add Views button.

 A screenshot of a computer